LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

    | `Fix it here <https://repl.it/@launchcode/DebugLogicErrors5>`__

 f.
 Almost done, so wipe the sweat off yer brow!
-Add a final ``if/else`` block to print a countdown and “Liftoff!” if all the checks pass, or print “Launch scrubbed” if any check fails.
+Add a final ``if/else`` block to print a countdown and "Liftoff!" if all the checks pass, or print "Launch scrubbed" if any check fails.

       Blimey!
-That’s some good work.
+That's some good work.
 Now go feed yer parrot.